agrc/metadata-asset-tracking-tool/metadata/political/district_combination_areas_2022.md

 ### What is the dataset?

-Utah District Combination Areas 2022 is the geographic union of the House, Senate, U.S. Congressional, and School Board districts.
+Utah District Combination Areas 2022 is the geographic union of the [House](https://gis.utah.gov/products/sgid/political/state-house-districts/), [Senate](https://gis.utah.gov/products/sgid/political/state-senate-districts/), [U.S. Congressional](https://gis.utah.gov/products/sgid/political/us-congressional-districts/), and [School Board districts](https://gis.utah.gov/products/sgid/political/state-school-board-districts/).
 Each polygon created by this union contains a unique combination of the input layers.

 ### What is the purpose of the dataset?

-This dataset has been made available to the public for general analytic and cartographic purposes.
+This dataset has been made available to the public to make geospatial queries easier and to display multiple political boundaries at once.
+It is suitable for general analytic and cartographic purposes.

 ### What does the dataset represent?